The Deer Hunter of Fallward, and his Throne of the Marsh

-Firstly, the burials and artifacts date from the Migration Period.
-This great wandering of peoples started in this edge of the world when the Roman Empire began to crumble from the fourth century onward, and lasted until the Early Middle Ages when things more or less had settled again.
+Firstly, the burials and artifacts date back to the Migration Period—the great wandering of peoples that began in this remote corner of the world as the Roman Empire crumbled in the fourth century, and that continued into the Early Middle Ages, when a new order had gradually taken shape.

-The Migration Period and the beginning of the Early Middle Ages, the southern North Sea coast area must be viewed as a "dynamic cultural system that makes sense in its own right and operated largely outside the homogenizing tendencies of major political centers of power" (Deckers 2017) like the Merovingian kingdoms.
-Only from around the eighth century distinct languages emerged in this maritime space spanning from England to Flanders up along the coasts of the Netherlands and Germany to southwestern Jutland.
+During the Migration Period and the early stages of the Early Middle Ages, the southern North Sea coastal region should be seen as a “dynamic cultural system that makes sense in its own right and operated largely outside the homogenizing tendencies of major political centers of power” (Deckers 2017)—such as the Merovingian kingdoms.
+Only from the eighth century onward did clearly distinct languages begin to crystallize within this maritime zone, which stretched from England and Flanders along the coasts of the Netherlands and Germany up to southwestern Jutland.

-In other words, when picturing the people living in the River Weser estuary in the fourth and fifth centuries, part of the Elbe-Weser triangle, it is like picturing the first Saxon migrants or new Frisians colonizing the nearly empty marshlands of the Old Frisians (i.e. Frisii) after the habitation hiatus of the coastal area in the Netherlands between roughly AD 325-425.
-In addition, some historians suggest that it was through this area from the Danish peninsula that the runic script was spread further west to Frisia and England (Düwel & Nedoma 2023).
+In other words, imagining the people living in the River Weser estuary during the fourth and fifth centuries—part of the Elbe-Weser triangle—is like picturing the first Saxon migrants or new Frisians settling the nearly empty marshlands once inhabited by the Old Frisians, the Frisii, following the habitation hiatus in the coastal Netherlands between roughly AD 325–425.
+Some historians also suggest that this region, along the Danish peninsula, served as a conduit for the westward spread of runic script into Frisia and England (Düwel & Nedoma 2023).

 grave of Der Bootsmann and artifacts from the Fallward excavations